“I think we will know when bitcoin has reached prime time when it is transferring more value each day than Western Union or Money Gram…”

 The “nearly-instant-free” transfer via Bitcoin was true to some extent up until the middle of 2015, but the Bitcoin community was unable to solve a technical problem which led to systematic transfer delays and higher fees (see details here).
 Regular cross-border money transfer is already evolving to a real-time payment.
 For example, in the world’s largest corridor, USA-to-Mexico, many providers already deliver funds in a day or less and more will join (check for yourself with SaveOnSend app):

 Money transmitters like Xoom or TransFast could already send money virtually instantly for 70-90% of bank-funded transfers.
 They have developed a better risk management and bank connectivity, and other providers will eventually catch up.
 So if a consumer is willing to pay a bit more using a debit card, they could send money instantly already.
-But why are bank transfers different?
-Because instead of using a private rail of Visa and MasterCard, banks have to rely on outdated government networks which could take few days to confirm the transfer.
-Well, this advantage is coming to an end.
+But why is bank transfer so slow?
+Because instead of using a private rail of Visa and MasterCard, banks have to rely on outdated government networks which could take few days to confirm a transfer.
+Well, this disadvantage is coming to an end.
 Australia, UK and few other countries already implemented near-real-time payments capability.
-Other countries are already under way with most developed countries looking to be there by 2020.
+Other countries, for example, USA and Canada, are already under way with most developed countries expecting to launch near-real-time rails by 2020.

 So any speed advantage of Bitcoin-blockchain is being eliminated, plus a transfer via Bitcoin-blockchain carries an FX conversion disadvantage, a double-whammy: